eekafan/cloudant-specialapi/documentation/PerformanceMonitoring_Commandline_Operations.md

 ###	perfagent client
 It is assumed that the perfagent itself is installed on the perfagent client server.

-To install the perfagent software itself see [Installing the specialapi] (./Installation.md/#installing-the-specialapi).
+To install the perfagent software itself see [Installing the specialapi](./Installation.md#installing-the-specialapi).

 The additional step,after the perfagent is installed is to:
 •	install postgres client